 Postgrad Life: Working in the UK

 The rules on international students working in the UK tend to vary on a case-by-case basis, so the best thing to do is to ask the relevant authorities and check the terms of your student visa.
-As a rule of thumb however, most postgraduate students studying for longer than six months in the UK have permission to work on a part-time basis.
-This usually means you cannot work for more than 20 hours a week during term-time.
-There are also some other caveats: you cannot be self-employed and you cannot work as a sportsperson, sports coach or entertainer.
+As a rule of thumb, however, most postgraduate students studying for longer than six months in the UK have permission to work on a part-time basis.
+This usually means you cannot work for more than 20 hours a week during term time.
+While in most cases the dissertation time is not considered to be a part of term time allowing most students to work full time.
+But it does not allow you to sign any contract to work full time and can be subject to other conditions.
+We recommend consulting your university for figuring out the latest details in terms of your visa guidelines outlining your work permits.
+There are also caveats: you cannot be self-employed and cannot work as a sportsperson, sports coach, or entertainer.

 Working as an EU student

 Students from the EU applying to start a course in the UK after 1 January 2021 are advised to check their visa requirements.
 You may be eligible for a Student Visa, Child Student Visa, or a Short-term study Visa based on your course length and enrolled institution.
 Although the ERASMUS placements in the UK between the 2021 to 2023 academic years are expected to continue as normal, the UK government suggests contacting your universities to obtain the most recent and relevant information.
 However, some of it can vary based on your settled or pre-settled status, more details about which can be found here.

 Tax on Student Jobs